Dirac-type Problem of Rainbow matchings and Hamilton cycles in Random Graphs: Resilience on rainbow perfect matchings

 \subsection{Most $B_{\pi}$'s have large minimum degree}

-In this section we prove that given a balanced partition $[n]=V_1\cup V_2$ and bipartite graphs $H_1',\ldots,H'_m$ with a common bipartition $V_1\cup V_2$ (with $m=n/2$) and large minimum degrees, the resulting auxiliary graph $B_\pi$ also has large minimum degree whp where $\pi$ is a uniformly random permutation.
+We are now left to prove Theorem \ref{thm:dirac-rainbow-random-PM2}.
+First, we prove that given bipartite graphs $H_1',\ldots,H'_m$ with a common balanced bipartition $V_1\cup V_2$ (each of size $m=n/2$) and large minimum degrees, the resulting auxiliary graph $B_\pi\coloneqq B_\pi(H_1',\dots,H_{m}')$ also has large minimum degree whp, where $\pi$ is a uniformly random permutation.
 The proof is a special case of Lemma 13 in \cite{FH}, but we include it for completeness.